Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_tensorflow2.x/README.md

 ### Quantizing with custom layers

+Tensorflow 2 provides a lot of common built-in layers to build the machine learning models, as well as easy ways to for you to write your own application-specific layers either from scratch or as the composition of existing layers. `Layer` is one of the central abstractions in tf.keras, subclassing Layer is the recommended way to create custom layers.
+Please refer to tensorflow [user guide](https://www.tensorflow.org/guide/keras/custom_layers_and_models) for more information.

+Vai_q_tensorflow2 provides support for new custom layers via subclassing, including quantizing models with custom layers and an experimental support for quantizing the custom layers with custom quantize strategies.

 Some models may have custom layers inside, vai_q_tensorflow2 provides interfaces to load them, for example:

 ```python